 Topical overviews Reports, statistics, & other updated information

 Center-based Search engines.
 Through our search engines you can either search our website or search our Center's databases for clearinghouse documents, consultation cadre members, and list of other organizations and websites.

-- Next comes internet searches:
+- (2) Next comes general internet searches:

 MedlinePlus is a goldmine of good health information from the world's largest medical library, the National Library of Medicine.
 Health professionals and consumers alike can depend on it for information that is authoritative and up to date.
 MedlinePlus has extensive information from the National Institutes of Health and other trusted sources on over 650 diseases and conditions.
 There are also lists of hospitals and physicians, a medical encyclopedia and a medical dictionary, health information in Spanish, extensive information on prescription and nonprescription drugs, health information from the media, and links to thousands of clinical trials.

 U.S. Department of Education's Institute of Education Sciences

 The Institute of Education Sciences replaced the Office of Educational Research and Improvement in 2002.
 The Institute consists of the National Center for Education Research, the National Center for Education Statistics, and the National Center for Education Evaluation and Regional Assistance.
 It also has the archives of information from the Office of Educational Research and Improvement.

-This association publishes books, pamphlets, fact sheets, and CD-ROMS related to mental health in school settings.
+National Association of School Psychologists (NASP).
+Publishes books, pamphlets, fact sheets, etc. related to mental health in school settings.

-Offers varied materials addressing mental health concerns (e.g., Facts for Families, practice parameters, meeting materials, policy statements) -- mostly free, many of which can be accessed through the Internet.
+American Academy of Child and Adolescent Psychiatry (AACAP).
+Offers varied materials addressing mental health concerns (e.g., Facts for Families, practice parameters, meeting materials, policy statements) -- mostly free and accessible online.
 Their publications catalogue is available on request.

-II.
-Researching Research
+(7) Researching Research

-Again, our first step here is to find a comprehensive, basic overview on the topic (e.g., recent books and journal review articles).
+Our first step here is to find a comprehensive, basic overview on the topic (e.g., recent books and journal review articles).
 We identify these through subject searches in library catalogues (narrowing the search down to the last few years) and through listings of books in print (which are readily accessible through the Internet).
 If we don't find what we need or if we need the most recent research, we look for relevant journal articles.

-Then, there are colleagues:
+(8) Then, there are colleagues: